floooh/sokol/README.md

   has been added.
 This adds two platform-specific functions
   ```sapp_html5_get_dropped_file_size()``` and
   ```sapp_html5_fetch_dropped_file()```.
 Please read the documentation
-  section in sokol_app.h under 'DRAG AND DROP SUPPORT' for addition details and example code.
+  section in sokol_app.h under 'DRAG AND DROP SUPPORT' for additional details and example code.
 Also consult the source code of the new
   ```droptest-sapp``` sample for an example of how to load the content
   of dropped files on the web and native platforms: